Lăutari: Terminology

 Lăutar, according to the DEX ("Dicționarul Explicativ al Limbii Române" — "The Explanatory Dictionary of the Romanian Language"), is formed from lăută (meaning "lute") and the agent suffix -ar, common for occupational names.
-Originally, the word was used only for the peasant romanian musicians who played the lăută.
+Originally, the word was used only for the peasant Romanian musicians who played the lăută.
 A distinction should be made between the generic Romanian-language word lăutar and the Romani clan.
 The others were named after their instruments, too, e.g.: scripcar (scripcă player), cobzar (cobza player), and naingiu (nai/panflute player).
 From the 17th century, the word lăutar was used regardless of the instrument that was played.

 History

 The first mention of lăutari is from 1558 when Mircea Ciobanul (appointed ruler by the Ottomans in January 1545), the Voivode of Wallachia, gives Ruste lăutarul (Ruste the lăutar) as a gift to the Vornic Dingă from Moldavia.
 In 1775 the first lăutărească guild (breaslă), was established in Wallachia.

 The lăutari were both slave Roma and serfdom Romanians, but the Roma were the majority.
 Through time there have also been Jewish and Turkish lăutari.

 Before the 19th century, Romani musicians were often employed to provide entertainment in the courts of the Princes and Boyars.
 In the 19th century, most of these musicians settled in rural areas where they sought new employment at weddings, funerals, and other traditional Romanian celebrations.
 They were called țigani vătrași and have the Romanian language as their mother language, or sometimes the Hungarian language.
 Only a few of them, with ancestors from the kalderash or from the ursari groups, still spoke the Romani language.

 The lăutari existed mainly in the Moldova, Muntenia, Oltenia and Dobruja regions of present-day Romania.
 In Transylvania, traditional professional musicians didn't exist until the 19th century.
 For this reason the peasant music of Transylvania remained more "pure".
 A similar situation was in Banat.
 Today the Romani lăutari are also predominant in Transylvania.

 As performers, lăutari are usually loosely organized into a group known as a Taraf, which often consists largely of the males of an extended family.
 (There are female lăutari, mostly vocalists, but they are far outnumbered by the men.)
 Each taraf is led by a primaș, a primary soloist.

 Traditionally, the lăutari played by ear, but today more and more lăutari have musical studies and can read notes.

 The lăutari consider themselves to be the elite of the Roma.
 For this reason the lăutari want their children to marry only other lăutari.

+A prominent researcher of lăutărească music and the lăutari, Speranța Rădulescu was a Romanian ethnomusicologist often referred to as the "mother of the lăutari."